|Nutrition Facts (per serving)|

 - Mash well for a Chipotle-like, creamy consistency.
 If you like your guacamole chunky, lightly mash or dice one of the avocados instead of mashing.

 - You can make this recipe spicier by adding more jalapeño and including the seeds.
 Or if you want it to be extra mild, omit the jalapeño altogether.

 - Add any other mix-ins like tomato, black beans, corn, sour cream, cotija cheese, or chipotle peppers can also be added.
 There are tons of possibilities for different flavors.

 - The best way to store the guacamole in the fridge is to put it in a container, smooth the top of the guacamole, and place a piece of plastic wrap directly on top of the guacamole.
 Smooth it out so that no air is touching the guacamole.
 This will help prevent it from going brown.

 - Leftover guacamole will keep when stored this way for a day or two.
 If it does become brown, simply scrape the top of the guacamole off and it will be nice and green underneath.

 While brown, oxidized guacamole might not look appetizing, it is still safe to eat.
 It can take on a bitter taste, so many choose to scrape off the brown parts and enjoy the green guacamole underneath.
 Prepared guacamole will keep for about two days in an airtight container in the fridge.

-What are Some Healthy Dippers to Serve With Guacamole?
+What are Some Other Dippers to Serve With Guacamole?